outdreamer/build-a-cure-1/docs/to_do.md

   - remove len(0) checks for lists when possible & consolidate excessive chained response checks
   - make sure youre not assigning scores or other calculated numbers as dict keys or other identifiers anywhere
+  - some of these types have type mappings so generalize when you can: condition = state, symptom = function = side_effects, function = relationship, synthesis = build process, structure = pattern

 ## Functions
   - add variable accretion patterns (how an object becomes influenced by a new variable)